zlogic/mendix-docs/content/en/docs/refguide/general/mx-command-line-tool/analyze-mpr.md

 ### Analysis

-To identify which types of units (pages, microflows, etc.) have the largest contribution to the MPR file size, you can focus on the *Size by unit type* section, where the number of occurences and file size contribution in % are displayed.
+To identify which types of documents (pages, microflows, etc.) have the largest contribution to the MPR file size, you can focus on the **Size by unit type** section, where the number of occurrences and file size contribution are displayed in percentage.

 ### Examples

-These are valid examples:
+Valid examples are given below:

 * `mx analyze-mpr temp.mpr`
 * `mx analyze-mpr temp.mpr > analysis.txt`, to output to a text file

-A sample output would be:
+An example of the output is presented below:

 <details>

 <summary>Expand for code sample</summary>

   ```json
 Reading file...
 Calculating stats...